zchee/golang-wiki/Go2ErrorHandlingFeedback.md

  - krhubert, "[Error default handler for tests](https://golang.org/issue/32361)", May 2019

+ - Franz, Implement error handling like an invariant check of a variable. when the value changes, a function is called. this can then be used in other situations too.

 ## Remove handler chaining

 - Markus Heukelom, "[proposal: Improve error handing using `guard` and `must` keywords](https://github.com/golang/go/issues/31442)", April 2019